-As a board certified health provider, I am able to extend discounts on supplements that I recommend as part of a treatment plan.
+As a holistic health provider, I am able to extend discounts on supplements that I recommend as part of a treatment plan.
 The following partner sites will allow you to receive discounts on the majority of supplements that I typically recommend to my clients.

 NOT ALL SUPPLEMENTS ARE CREATED EQUALLY